 Perhaps even more problematic is the dual nature of the to-do list: sometimes it can help you get more accomplished than you ever imagined.
 Other times it backfires, leaving you overwhelmed and frustrated.
 How can one little list be so conflicted?
 I explored why people love to-do lists so much, and how an ideal list may help you get through even the busiest day.

 Fundamentally, a to-do list is an attempt to organize our lives.
 By writing down what we need to accomplish, we get a clear and concise picture of our day.
 This can be soothing; after all, if everything is written down in black and white there’s little room for surprises.
 And that’s part of the reason that writing out to-do lists can make us feel so accomplished: we are, after all, organizing things.
 “People love to-do lists because the act of making one makes you feel more in control and, for those who procrastinate, gives you the illusion of being proactive,” explains Psychology Today author Peg Streep.
-“Note the word ‘illusion’ because if you don’t act on the list, you haven’t accomplished anything other than creating it.” _[_Editor’s Note: perhaps this is a good time to try the Acceptance pack?]
-We may not have completed anything on the list yet, but we intend to.
+“Note the word ‘illusion’ because if you don’t act on the list, you haven’t accomplished anything other than creating it.” _\We may not have completed anything on the list yet, but we intend to.
 The very act of mentally cataloging our work and obligations can take a huge load off our minds, leaving us satisfied that in some small way we’ve made the world a more organized place.

 If you feel better after writing out your list, there’s scientific evidence backing up your relief.
 In a 1927 experiment, Russian psychologist Bluma Zeigarnik had a group of subjects perform simple tasks ranging from stringing beads to solving easy puzzles.
 Some were interrupted in their work; others were allowed to complete their tasks unimpeded.